We now have storage located in several geographic regions. Make sure you use the right compute nodes to ensure the optimal speed accessing it!

 Please purge any data you don't need.
 We're not an archival storage, and can only store the data actively used for computations.

 CephFS is a distibuted parallel filesystem which stores files as objects.
-It may not handle lots of small files rapidly because it has to use metadata servers for annotating the files.
+It cannot handle lots of small files rapidly because it has to use metadata servers for annotating the files.
 Thus, conda/pip and code compilation should not be performed over CephFS.
-However, it has a much higher read/write performance than RBD.
+However, it has a much higher read/write performance than RBD, especially if you are able to open multiple parallel streams to a file and aggregate many small files to a few large files.
 CephFS has the largest storage pool in Nautilus, and thus it is suitable for workloads that deal with comparably larger files than RBD which requires high I/O performance, for example checkpoint files of various tasks.
 There is a per-file size limit of 16 TB in CephFS.

 BeeGFS is also a distributed parallel filesystem but stores files in a slightly different way to CephFS.
 It also may not handle lots of small files rapidly, thus conda/pip and code compilation should not be performed here as well.
 Because of networking limitations to the storage cluster, the read/write performance is very low, and therefore it is mainly suitable for archival purposes of files that are used less frequently than those that are housed in CephFS and RBD.